 8 CMS uses an HCC risk adjustment model to calculate risk scores.
 The HCC model ranks diagnoses into categories that represent conditions with similar cost patterns.
 Higher categories represent higher predicted healthcare costs, resulting in higher risk scores.
-There are over 9,500 ICD-10-CM codes that map to one or more of the 79 HCC codes included in the CMS-HCC V22 model.

-- The model includes 12 age categorical variables, representing various age brackets. - Severity of illness is measured using the MS-DRG of the index hospitalization, an indicator for any prior acute hospital admission, and 79 HCC indicators with information derived from the patient's claims. - The model includes status indicator variables for whether the patient qualifies for Medicare through disability or age, ESRD, and whether the patient is receiving long-term care (designated as "long-term institutionalized", or LTI). - In addition, the model accounts for interactions between particular variables.
+- Severity of illness is measured using the MS-DRG of the index hospitalization, an indicator for any prior acute hospital admission, and 86 HCC indicators with information derived from the patient's claims. - The model includes status indicator variables for whether the patient qualifies for Medicare through disability or age, ESRD, and whether the patient is receiving long-term care (designated as "long-term institutionalized", or LTI). - In addition, the model accounts for interactions between particular variables.
 Interaction terms are included because the presence of certain patient characteristics can increase expected cost in a greater way than predicted by the indicators alone. - Patient characteristics are identified using Medicare Parts A and B claims that end in the 90-day lookback period from the episode start date.